 How to Freeze Vegetables

 Frozen foods can add variety to your meals year-round.
-As with any method of food preservation, following specific guidelines will assure you of high-quality, safe food.
-For more information, refer to other guides in the Quality for Keeps freezer series.
+As with any method of food preservation, following specific guidelines will assure you of high quality, safe food.
+If you are new to freezing, you may first want to read MU publication GH1501, Freezing Basics.

 Blanching, a process of scalding vegetables in boiling water or steam for a short time, is a must for almost all vegetables to be frozen, except onions and green peppers.
 Blanching slows or stops the action of enzymes.
 Until harvest, enzymes cause vegetables to grow and mature.
 If vegetables are not blanched, or not blanched long enough, enzymes continue to be active during frozen storage, causing off-colors, off-flavors and toughening.

 Additionally, blanching cleanses the surface of dirt and spoilage organisms, brightens the color, and helps slow the loss of vitamins.
 It also wilts or softens vegetables, making them easier to pack.

 Exact blanching times are crucial and vary by the vegetable and the size of the pieces to be frozen.
 Underblanching speeds enzyme activity and is worse than no blanching.
 Overblanching causes loss of flavor, color, vitamins and minerals.
 Follow recommended blanching times for specific vegetables found in this publication.

 For home freezing, the best way to blanch vegetables is in boiling water.
 Use a blancher with a basket and cover, or fit a wire basket into a large kettle with a lid.